getsolus/help-center-docs/docs/user/hardware/index.md

 </details>

-For NVIDIA GPUs, we have a guide for [choosing a driver ](./nvidia-gpu-drivers.mdx)
+For NVIDIA GPUs, we have a guide for [choosing and installing a driver ](./nvidia-gpu-drivers.mdx)

 ### Other  hardware